thomas-dragon/Fusion-360-parameter-list-templates/README.md

 - Spaces are not supported in the name.
 - Think about which values you need right at the beginning.
 - Create the list in a sensible order.
+- Use the Fusion Parameter I/O APP to import / export the list.
 - You can edit the list outside of Fusion.
 - You cannot overwrite lists or change the order afterwards.
 However, you can import your optimised list into a newly created file.
 - If you need numerical values without units, set the unit to an empty entry.